 Jerky is easily made in a smoker, oven, food dehydrator, or even left laid out in the sun.
 But the benefit of making jerky in a smoker is that it creates a great smoky flavor that you can't get any other way.
 However, it is easy to over-smoke jerky since the meat is cut very thin before being smoked, so it is important to follow the steps carefully.

 Jerky is generally long, thin strips of meat that have been dried.
 Typically, the meat is beef and the traditional method of drying is placing the meat out in the sun.
 Modern jerky making, however, includes all types of proteins such as turkey, salmon, and venison.
 From the hunters and trappers of old to the hikers of today, jerky has remained popular for hundreds of years, offering a filling snack to people who need to carry some food that can fit in their pocket.
 Jerky is tough and salty, but lightweight and lasts for a very long time without refrigeration or very much care.

 Preparing the Meat

 Once you get comfortable with the basics of jerky making, feel free to experiment with the protein and flavors.
 But for your first attempt, you probably want to keep it simple.
 Start with a very lean cut of meat; a sirloin tip roast is a good basic protein for jerky because it's generally lean and easy to work with.
-Trim all the fat from the meat—fat will become rancid fast and will increase the drying times.
-Then, cut the meat across the grain into 1/4 inch slices.
+Trim all the fat from the meat—the fat will become rancid fast and will increase the drying times.
+Then, cut the meat across the grain into 1/4-inch slices.

 Flavoring the Meat